-• Filter: SyncBackFree supports two different types of filters: Old V3 style filters and DOS expressions.
+- Filter: SyncBackPro supports three different types of filters: Old V3 style filters, Regular expressions and DOS expressions.
 See the help below for details on how to use these.
 Note that you should not use semi-colons (;) if you are using DOS expressions.
-This is due to a limitation in the Windows operating system call that is used to compare filenames using filters.
+This is due to a limitation in the Windows operating system call that is used to compare filenames using filters. - Options

-Options

 - Do not use filters (can improve performance): If this is selected then no filtering is performed.
 This can reduce the run time of a profile, sometimes substantially.
 To further improve performance you may also want to disable file & folder selections.
 You can also switch off filters using the -nofilter command line parameter. - O Use Windows file exclusion filters: If this option is enabled then the standard Windows backup file filters are also used.
 These are files that Windows itself recommends are not included in any backups.
 For example, any files in the temporary folder.
-Note that this option is not available if the profile is using Fast Backup (without the archive attribute).
-A Profile Profile is Using Fast Backup (without the archive attribute). - Make these the defaults: If selected then the filters you have set for this profile will become the default filters for all newly created profiles.
+Note that this option is not available if the profile is using Fast Backup (without the archive attribute). - Make these the defaults: If selected then the filters you have set for this profile will become the default filters for all newly created profiles.
 See the pop-up menu below for copying the filter settings from another profile or reverting them to default values.